 Make a referral to children's social care and/or the police immediately if you believe a child is suffering or likely to suffer from harm, or is in immediate danger.
-Anyone can make a referral.Tell the DSL (see section 5.2) as soon as possible if you make a referral directly.
+Anyone can make a referral by telephoning 0300 123 4043.

+Tell the DSL (see section 5.2) as soon as possible if you make a referral directly.